-At Thornaby Church of England Primary School we believe that a quality Literacy (English) curriculum should develop children’s love of reading, writing and discussion.
-We aim to inspire an appreciation of our rich and varied literary heritage and a habit of reading widely and often.
+At Thornaby Church of England Primary School we aim to develop children’s love of writing.
 We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.
-We want to inspire children to be confident in the art of speaking and listening and allow children to use discussion to communicate and further their learning.

 We develop writing skills so that our children have the stamina and ability to write at the age expected standard.
-To support children in moving towards independent writing we provide a wide range of activities including the use of film and imagery, music, ICT, modelled, shared and guided writing, peer assessment and discussion.
 We provide varied and exciting opportunities for writing for purpose and we encourage pupils to see themselves as authors and poets.
 We promote the importance of written work by providing a writing purpose and opportunities for children’s writing to be read aloud and listened to by an audience.
-Handwriting, spelling and grammar sessions are regularly incorporated into the English lessons.
+Handwriting, spelling and grammar sessions are regularly incorporated into English lessons.

-In addition to daily literacy lessons, children excel in reading through the use of the Reading Plus programme which has been a success for year 3 and 4 more able pupils as an extension / challenge, as well as an integral part of the curriculum for all of our year 5 and 6 pupils.
-We use a wide variety of quality texts and resources to motivate and inspire our children.
+In addition to daily lessons, children excel in reading through the use of the Reading Plus programme which has been a success for year 3 and 4 more able pupils as an extension / challenge, as well as an integral part of the curriculum for all of our year 5 and 6 pupils.